anakarlasantana/send_email_reactJs/README.md

 NodeJs API Repository

-# 🚀 Technologies in the API
+# 🚀 Technologies in the API:
 - Typescript
 - React
 - Bootstrap